ngaymai/GO-intern-test/README.md

 1. Open XAMPP and start the Apache server.

 2. Copy the project folder (`be`) to the `htdocs` directory of your XAMPP installation.

+3. uncomment the line Extension= pgsql in the php.ini file

 ### Running the Frontend